-Using the qNano system to analyse microparticles (NP1000 nanopores and larger) requires a slight change in both sample preparation and measurement protocols.
+Using a TRPS system to analyse microparticles (NP1000 nanopores and larger) requires a slight change in both sample preparation and measurement protocols.

 Fluid can flow through large pores very quickly.
-Even if no pressure is applied using the VPM, gravity can cause the sample fluid to “drain” from the top to the bottom of the NP4000 pores in a matter of minutes.
+Even if no pressure is applied, gravity can cause the sample fluid to “drain” from the top to the bottom of the NP4000 pores in a matter of minutes.
 This causes the following issues:

 - The effective pressure head of the system changes as the fluid drains from the top to the bottom.
 This manifests itself as a drop in fluid flow rate (therefore particle count rate) over time.
 The rising meniscus in the lower fluid cell can even push fluid back up through the pore into the upper fluid cell when the pressure is no longer applied.

 - As the fluid drains into the lower fluid cell, it fills up the feed channels.
 This fluid can then overflow from the channel at each end, causing a short circuit between the signal electrode in the cell (where the voltage is applied) and the earthing path in the stainless steel shell.
 This can cause “railing” of the electronics.